Mkh23/cti-dashboard/README.md

 - Fixed Animals form toggle (show/hide) so it initializes correctly when editing
 - Added Geofence builder stub page per farm; store your province .gpkg/.geojson files outside git (e.g., `resources/geofence/`) and wire a backend endpoint to feed the map
 - Scan viewer exposes ribeye area plus clarity/usability/label annotations, supports label-based filters, and includes a mask overlay toggle that highlights the segmentation in green
+- Scan timestamps now render in each farm's local timezone (defaulting to America/Edmonton when no centroid is set) so captured-at times from `meta.json` match the ranch clock
 - Admin announcements API lets privileged users publish rich-text notices (with landing-page visibility) and powers the new home-page broadcast strip
 - Admin-only scan sync endpoint crawls the AWS bucket to backfill missing captures or mirror deletions using the exact same ingest pipeline as the webhook
 - Legacy S3 `meta.json` blobs without the full schema now get sensible defaults (meta version, capture timestamps, capture IDs, probe/firmware info, image pointers) so sync jobs keep flowing instead of erroring out